UnscriptedVN/candella/docs/09-glossary.md

 ## Overriding the default glossary

 If you need to override the default glossary with your own, you can change the `default_glossary` property of the `glossary` instance.
-This may be used in scenarios where you want the Glossary app to open your default glossary when the user opens it in a launcher like Caberto Shell.
+This may be used in scenarios where you want the Glossary app to open your default glossary when the user opens it in a launcher like Celeste Shell.

 ```py
 glossary.default_glossary = "path/to/default_glossary.json"